FAQ

 What alternatives are there to hiring out employees when companies need temporary labour?

 When companies need temporary staff, they have several alternatives for temporary employment.
-These include hiring freelancers or independent contractors.
-Then project work or fixed-term contracts for direct employment.
-Or they can work with external agencies or consultancies for specific projects.
-The specific needs of the company and the type of temporary staff required determine which alternative is the best choice.
+These include hiring freelancers or independent contractors, undertaking project work or entering into fixed-term contracts for direct employment.
+Alternatively, they can also work with external agencies or consultancies for specific projects.
+The specific needs of the organisation and the type of temporary staff required will determine which alternative is the best choice.

 What role do temporary employment agencies play in the placement of labour?